-- Local residents will be notified of the impending works and the diversion route.
+- Local residents will be notified of the impending works and traffic management (lane closure with convoy).
 Information will provide contact details (office phone number and e-mail address) for the Project Engineer as well as a 24-hour contact number for the BEAR Scotland Control Room. - Appropriate provisions / measures should be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site. - Journey planning information will be available for drivers online at the trafficscotland.org website.
 Journey planning information will also be available for drivers online through BEAR's social media platforms. - Local access to nearby properties will be maintained during construction.